Types of Bankruptcy in Missouri

 Chapter 7 Bankruptcy

-Filing for Chapter 7 bankruptcy means an almost total wipeout of your general unsecured debts.
-During Chapter 7 proceedings, nonexempt assets will be sold and proceeds are then used to pay off creditors.
-Certain property is exempt from being sold, such as cars and trucks of a certain value, clothing, furniture, appliances, pension plans, some of the equity in your home, public benefits, and more.
+Filing for Chapter 7 bankruptcy can discharge most general unsecured debts.
+During Chapter 7, the trustee will liquidate nonexempt assets and use the proceeds to pay creditors.
+Missouri law lets you protect certain property from sale, such as vehicles of a certain value, necessary clothing and household goods, pension plans, some home equity, government benefits, and more.

-Your eligibility to file for Chapter 7 is dependent on your income.
-Chapter 13 is better suited to higher income filers, although you may still benefit from Chapter 7 if you have a significant source of income but a high amount of expenses and debts.
-Eligibility is determined by a means test that calculates your current monthly income, debts, and disposable income.
+Your eligibility to file for Chapter 7 depends on your income and financial situation.
+Chapter 13 works better for those with higher incomes, but you may still use Chapter 7 if you have significant expenses or debts.
+Eligibility is calculated with a means test that considers your monthly income, debts, and allowable expenses.

 Chapter 13 Bankruptcy